Our Trustees and Patrons

 Jasvinder Deo

 Jasvinder is a Chartered Accountant, having originally trained and qualified in Australia with PricewaterhouseCoopers.
-Prior to PZ Cussons, Jasvinder worked for Tesco for 13 years, gaining a wealth of experience in the retail sector.
-She has held senior positions, including that of Group Audit Director, and more recently as the Group Risk and Transformation Director.
-In this role, Jasvinder shaped and refined the company’s approach to risk management, supporting the business to navigate through key challenges impacting the retail industry.
+She brings significant retail and consumer goods experience, having spent 13 years at Tesco in senior leadership roles including Group Audit Director and Group Risk & Transformation Director, where she shaped the company’s approach to risk management, supporting the business to navigate through key challenges impacting the retail industry.

-Jasvinder’s dedication and passion for fostering diversity, equity and inclusion in the workplace saw her serve as Head Office Director Sponsor for Tesco’s BAME network, actively contributing to the implementation of the Diversity, Equity, and Inclusion strategy.
+Jasvinder’s dedication and passion for fostering diversity, equity and inclusion in the workplace saw her serve as Head Office Director Sponsor for Tesco’s Race and Ethnicity Network, actively contributing to the implementation of the Diversity, Equity, and Inclusion Strategy.
 Her contributions in this area, led to her being recognised as one of the Top 10 EMpower Ethnic Executive Minority Role Models in 2021.

 Juliet Chua CB

-Juliet has been a civil servant since 2004 and has worked at HM Treasury and the Prime Minister’s Delivery Unit.
+She has been a civil servant since 2004 and has also worked at HM Treasury and the Prime Minister’s Delivery Unit.

 A potrait of Kate Stephens